shinyenyi/bank-simulator/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Project flow
-After running the dev server,
-You start by inputing and searching the customers account on enter account page if its correct and it exists you continue;
+After running the dev server, initial data is generated You start by inputing and searching the customers account name on enter account page if its not correct it exists else you continue on to customer account page
-Now your on customers account where they can access their balance they can deposit withdraw or transfer cash
+Now your on customers account where they can access their balance they can deposit, withdraw or transfer cash

 ## Code scaffolding